No-deal Brexit: Citizen rights during transitional period

 Work periods in the UK under exposure to hazardous risks will also be taken into account when determining if a disease can be recognized as an occupational disease under Danish law.
 In order to recognise certain diseases as occupational diseases under Danish law, the injured person must have been exposed to hazardous risks at work during a given minimum period.

-UK citizens in Denmark will also enjoy the same rights as EU citizens when their right to social assistance or advance payment of child support (børnebidrag) is assessed.
+UK citizens in Denmark will also enjoy the same rights as EU citizens when their right to social assistance or advance payment of child support (forskudsvis udbetaling af børnebidrag) is assessed.
 Finally, UK citizens in Denmark can earn the right to pension and early retirement pension in line with EU citizens.

-UK citizens who reside in Denmark and enjoy pension from the UK will retain the right to housing benefits on equal terms with pensioners who receive a pension from Denmark or an EU country.
+UK citizens who reside in Denmark and receive pension from the UK or an EU-country will retain the right to housing benefits (boligstøtte) on equal terms with pensioners who receive a pension from Denmark or an EU country.

-Child allowance for single parents (børnetilskud) will only be granted if the child resides in Denmark even though UK citizens would possibly have been eligible to the full benefit when counting periods from the UK.
-Similarly, the child must reside in Denmark if there is to be an advance payment of child support (børnebidrag).
+Child allowance (børnetilskud) will only be granted if the child resides in Denmark even though UK citizens would possibly have been eligible to the full benefit when counting periods from the UK.

 UK citizens remain entitled to benefits with no earning requirements on equal terms with Danish citizens.